New Braunfels reopens Comal River

-The city of New Braunfels opened the Comal River to recreation at 2 p.m.
-Friday.
+The city of New Braunfels reopened the Comal River open to recreation Monday morning.

-“As of this release (noon Friday), the Comal River flow has returned to safe conditions and the clarity of the water is returning to normal.
-City staff is finishing cleaning up debris along the river banks and at the Tube Chute Dam,” said David Ferguson, city communications coordinator.
-“As always, river-goers should remain cautious about debris that may not be visible under the water’s surface.
-And NBPD always encourages the use of life vests while participating in any water-related activity.”
+Rains Saturday afternoon and evening prompted the third closure of the Comal River in eight days on Sunday after the river flow increased to more than 400 cubic feet per second.

-Steady rain on Thursday afternoon prompted the second closure of the Comal River in six days after rains increased river flow to more than 400 cubic feet per second.
+“As of this release (8:30 a.m.
+Monday), the Comal River flow is at approximately 350 cubic feet per second,” said David Ferguson, city communications coordinator.
+“Minor amounts of debris have been cleaned up by city staff and the clarity of the water on the Comal River is returning to normal.

-New Braunfels Police Chief Keith Lane ordered the Comal River closed early Saturday after overnight rains increased river flows past 800 cfs.
-City crews cleaned up the debris and the venue reopened at 300 cfs around 10 a.m.
-Sunday.
+“However, river-goers should still be cautious about debris that may not be visible under the water’s surface.
+And, as always, NBPD encourages the use of life vests while participating in any water-related activity.”

 The Guadalupe River inside the city limits of New Braunfels remains open for recreation.